 Do You Really Need a LinkedIn Profile and a QA Resume?

 In a word, yes.
 There are some careers where a LinkedIn profile might not be necessary.
-But in the world of tech, beyond being expected to have one, a LinkedIn profile can provide invaluable job and networking opportunities. in the world of tech,.
+But a LinkedIn profile can provide invaluable job and networking opportunities. in the world of tech,.

 Which Do You Start With?